actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 - By logical reasoning similar to the example above.
 We can logically assume that level of education of an level can be affected by level of their parents education.
 It is very likely that if their parents do not attend university, so would the child as well.
 Of course, one can check this by a separate regression as well.
 In this case we call level of education as endogenous.

 - If logical reasoning is unable to help us deduce (or if we need strong evidence to support the logical reasoning) we can use the Durbin-Wu-Hausman test.
+The DWH-test essentially tests the auxiliary regression of the response variable on the other predictors and the residuals of the model (inclusive of suspected endogenous variable) and tests for whether coefficient of this residual in the auxiliary is equal to 0.
+If it is, then it is evidence that the suspected endogenous regressor is indeed endogenous.

 ### Solution